These principles came into effect on September 1st, 2022. You can consult the previous version (21.01) of the principles here.

 3.1 - Provides clear and transparent terms and conditions (one point)

 The terms and conditions governing platform work are not always clear and accessible to workers.
-To achieve this point the platform must demonstrate that workers are able to understand, agree to, and access the conditions of their work at all times, and that they have legal recourse if the platform breaches those conditions.
+To achieve this point, the platform must demonstrate that workers are able to understand, agree to, and access the conditions of their work at all times, and that they have legal recourse if the other party breaches those conditions.

 The platform must satisfy ALL of the following: